-What’s for dinner!
-A Recipe Recommendation System
+Using Data for A Recipe Recommendation System

 Natural Language Processing for Everyday Use

 Food waste is a major problem in the United States.
-According to Feeding America, up to 40% of food is wasted, or approximately 108B pounds of food or 130B meals and the equivalent of $40B annually.
+According to data from Feeding America, up to 40% of food is wasted, or approximately 108B pounds of food or 130B meals and the equivalent of $40B annually.